Big Brother All Stars 2014: Housemates

-Bonka
+Boni

-Bonka Ilieva "Boni" was a contestant from VIP Brother 4 and The Magnificent Six 2 where she won.
+Boni (born Bonka Ilieva) was a contestant from VIP Brother 4 and The Magnificent Six 2 where she won.
 She entered the house on Day 1 and was the first evicted on Day 8.

 Borislav

 Borislav Zahariev "Bobi Turboto" was a contestant from VIP Dance where he finished second.
 He entered the house on Day 1 and was the second evicted on Day 13.

 Emil

 Emil Kamenov was a contestant from The Mole 2.
 He entered the house on Day 1 and was the fifth evicted on Day 24.

 Hristo

 Hristo Trifonov was a contestant from Big Brother Family.
+Twelve years later, his daughter Desislava participated in another format of NOVA Hell's Kitchen.
 He entered the house on Day 1 and finished third in the finale on Day 27.

 Kalina

 Kalina Paskaleva was a contestant from Temptation Island.
 She entered the house on Day 1 and finished fourth in the finale on Day 27.

 Katerina

 Katerina Evro was a contestant from VIP Brother 2 where she finished fourth.
 She entered the house on Day 1 and finished second in the finale on Day 27.